gabeklein/expressive-mvc/README.md

   />
 )
 ```
 This method is naturally picky and will only capture values which already defined (as explicitly `undefined` or otherwise).
-However, you can still specify what properties you wish to pull from, like so:
+However, you could specify what properties you wish to pull from, like so:

 ```js
 const state = Model.uses({ ... }, ["name", "birthday"]);